Planning-Inspectorate/appeal-planning-decision/README.md

 ## Appeals process

-- A member of public contacts the Planning Inspectorate to make an appeal a decision made by their Local Authority, they become an 'Appellant'
+- A member of public contacts the Planning Inspectorate to appeal against a decision made by their Local Planning Authority (also referred to as an LPA), they become an 'Appellant'
 - Someone may do this on behalf of an appellant and so become an 'Agent'
 - The Local Authority responds to this appeal
 - Members of the public can comment on the appeal as an 'Interested Party'